KonstantinTomashevich/Cushion/README.md

 > Wrapper macros are not supported inside `__CUSHION_EVALUATED_ARGUMENT__` as they do not make any sense here: it is
 > counterintuitive to paste wrapper macro as argument, so there is no sense to support this case.

+### Replacement index

+This feature provides `__CUSHION_REPLACEMENT_INDEX__` keyword inside macros that behaves like argument and is always unwrapped as integer token equal to the index of macro replacement list evaluation call during current Cushion execution.
+It is a useful utility for generating unique identifiers like unique variable names for some temporary variables, for example handles for currently opened profiler scopes.

 ## Limitations

 Right now Cushion is more of a hobby project and is not a heavy-production-ready thing.
 Therefore, current